pypa/packaging.python.org/source/peps.rst

 :Implementation: The ``bdist_wheel`` setuptools extensions generates
-                 :term:`wheels <Wheel>` using this scheme, and pip's wheel installer understands the scheme as well as of v1.4.
+                 :term:`wheels <Wheel>` using this scheme, and pip's wheel installer understands the scheme as of v1.4.

 .. _PEP427s: